 Student Course Evaluations and peer evaluations are important components of a faculty member's progression toward tenure or promotion.
-Tenure-track and non-tenure track primary faculty submit their completed Annual Faculty Evaluation report for the previous year by August 1, and propose their Annual Faculty Performance Appraisal Plan (AFPAP) for the next academic year.
-The Department Head reviews the report with the faculty member and makes recommendations for improvement.
-The criteria and areas of performance to be considered in the tenure and promotion decision processes include the following: 1) Teaching, 2) Scholarship, 3) Public Health Practice, and 4) University and Community Public Service.
-When the Tenure & Promotion (T&P) Committee assesses instructional effectiveness, they make use of the Student Course Evaluations, which are included in the T&P packet.
+Tenure-track and non-tenure track primary faculty submit their completed Annual Faculty Evaluation reports for the previous year and propose their Annual Faculty Performance Appraisal Plans (AFPAP) for the next academic year.
+The Department Chair reviews the reports with the faculty member and makes recommendations for improvement or opportunity.
+The criteria and areas of performance to be considered in the tenure and promotion decision processes include the following: teaching, scholarship, public health practice, and institutional or industry service.
+When the Tenure & Promotion (T&P) Committee assesses instructional effectiveness, they make use of the Student Course Evaluations (included in the T&P packet), a statement on teaching that should include both teaching philosophy and evidence of high impact teaching, the curriculum vita that includes supplementary training on teaching, and optionally other evidence of high impact teaching.
 Faculty may also include Peer Reviews of Teaching and Syllabi Peer Evaluations.